 Utilizing Fury, and other offensive abilities:

-Chaos Strike does damage by Chaos magic on a single target, spends 40 Fury but a critical hit restores 20 of your Fury.
+Chaos Strike does damage by Chaos magic on a single target, spends 40 Fury but have 40% chance to restore 20 of your Fury.
 This one is the main Fury spender and does the biggest share of your dps on a single target.
-Due to the talent Chaos Cleave, you can get a 10% cleave for your Chaos Strike on all the targets around you.
 In Metamorphosis, it’s replaced with Annihilation which has the same properties but does more damage.

-Eye Beam is a burst AoE ability that does damage by Chaos magic to all the enemies within the 20m range in front of you.
-Demands 30 Fury (with a pumped-up artifact), always does critical damage.
-Apart from its default damage, it activates the golden trait Anguish of the Deceiver which leaves on the target a stacking debuff by the same name.
-Once it’s over, the target receives Chaos damage per each stack.
-Eye Beam is used on 2+ targets.
-Modified by the talent Blind Fury which increases the cast’s duration and turns it into a great Fury generator as every second the ability is active you receive 35 Fury.
-Since the cast is longer, the number of ticks of the ability is bigger, hence more stacks of Anguish of the Deceiver.
-This ability also activates the talent Demonic.
-With the trait Feast of Souls, it allows you to reduce the restoring time by 5 secs per each soul.
+Eye Beam is a burst ability that does damage by Chaos magic to all the enemies within the 20m range in front of you.
+Demands 30 Fury, always does critical damage.
+Apart from its default damage, Modified by the talent Blind Fury which increases the cast’s duration and turns it into a great Fury generator as every second the ability is active you receive 40 Fury.

 Metamorphosis is the main burst that significantly increases the damage you do.
 To utilize the ability, you need to choose a landing area.
 All the enemies will be stunned for 3 secs when you land.
 After the landing, thee second – and the main – part of the ability kicks in: you transform into a Demon, and your Chaos Strike and Blade Dance transform turn to Annihilation and Death Sweep, respectively.
 This modification increases the damage significantly.
 Plus, during Metamorphosis, your haste rating is 25% higher which reduces your GCD and the restoring time of your abilities.
-In this looks, you also receive 30% of self-healing.
-CD with traits is 3 min 40 secs.
+In this looks, you also receive 20% of self-healing.
+CD 4 min.
 When used with the talent Demonic, Metamorphosis as the same properties.
 If the effect is actuated during the main stage of Metamorphosis, it is prolonged.

 Blur increases your dodging rating by 50% and decreases all the incoming damage by 35%.
-Due to the trait Demon Speed, it increases the running speed by 30%.
 Blur is modified by Desperate Instincts which boost the damage decreasing ability by 50%.
 Also, if your health level is below 35%, Blur licks in automatically if you don’t find it while you restore.
 Roughly speaking, the ability turns itself on.

 Darkness is not the most stable one but it still is a raid save.
 You pour an 8m-range pool around you.
 All the allies within that pool have a 20% chance of avoiding damage by any type of enemy’s attack.